Predicting large scale cosmological structure evolution with generative adversarial network-based autoencoders: Results

 \subsubsection{3D cubes}

 We now focus on the outcome of the TW trained to recover density fields at redshift $z=0$ for the set of 3D simulation cubes, from input density fields at redshifts varying from $z=0$ to $z=3$ by steps of $\delta z=1$.
 The baseline TW is run for 30k gradient updates, and the best weights are recovered for each input $z=(0,1,2,3)$, respectively at 30, 30, 20, and 30k updates.
-Indeed, beyond a certain threshold the progression of loss appears to exhibit a linear pattern when plotted on a log-log scale.
-We halt training at 30k updates due to time constraints.
+Indeed, beyond a certain threshold the progression of loss appears to exhibit a linear pattern when plotted on a log-log scale (Fig. \ref{eq:AEloss}).
+We halted the training at 30k updates due to time constraints.

-We observe five simulation cubes taken at random from the test set (Fig. \ref{fig:3D_TW_baseline_ims}).
+We observed five simulation cubes taken at random from the test set (Fig. \ref{fig:3D_TW_baseline_ims}).
 These data are taken at various redshifts ({\it left block}) and used as input for the trained TWs to predict their $z=0$ equivalent ({\it upper right}).
-Predicted data are shown in the right block.

-Here, we find that, contrary to the 2D case, the predicted data become noticeably more imprecise -that is to say, we start to see disappearing high density contrast while spurious low-density structures arise - with the increase of the input redshift, with data predicted from $z=2$ and $z=3$ showing very little similarity to the target $z=0$ data.
+The predicted data are shown in the right block.
+Here, we find that, contrary to the 2D case, the predicted data become noticeably more inaccurate (see Fig. \ref{fig:3D_TW_baseline_ims_closeup}); that is to say, we start to see the high-density contrast disappearing, while spurious low-density structures arise with the increase of the input redshift.
+The data predicted from $z=2$ and $z=3$ exhibit a very slight similarity to the target data at $z=0$.

-We can note that when provided with this progressively less informative (i.e. the density field at progressively earlier states), the network increasingly tends to default to outputting data that shows few to no dense structures and is less correlated with the correct output, opting for more diffuse structure that can blend in with any target data's background, thus reducing on average the difference between prediction and any random target.
+We note that when provided with this progressively less informative (i.e., the density field at progressively earlier states), the network increasingly tends to default to outputting data that shows few dense structures (or even none) and is less correlated with the correct output, opting for more diffuse structures that can blend in with any target data's background, thus reducing on average the difference between prediction and any random target.